 Sharing a Ride Saves Money and Natural Resources

 Sharing a ride to work or school can save you money, decrease wear and tear on your vehicle, and help preserve natural resources.
-MIT makes it even easier to share a ride by providing several sustainable options.
+MIT makes it even easier to share a ride by subsidizing several sustainable options.

 Eligible Cambridge-based MIT employees and/or students who are daily-rate commuters and who are interested in forming a carpool together may request the carpool through MITís parking app.
 Carpool members pay a reduced parking fee and no annual fee for parking at MIT.
 Note that if you have a subsidized commuter rail pass through MIT, you are not eligible for a carpool.
 For more information, see the MIT carpool FAQ.

 An MIT employee or student who occasionally needs a vehicle for short-term use can join Zipcar as a sustainable alternative.
 MIT hosts 11 Zipcars on campus and sponsors Zipcar memberships for staff and students.
 An MIT-sponsored member pays no application fee, no security deposit, and just a $35.00 annual fee.